ckarfusehr/gelpy/README.md

 * Smooth the data considerably before detecting and determining peaks.
 * add util functions to crop, splot and rotate images.
 So people can come in directly with their recorded images.
 * when setting up the label positions and widths, instead of drawing red rectangles on top, Just set all non-selected pixels to 0.1 transparency.
 Then peopl can directly see what is selected.
+* Include some logfile, or yaml file, which saves all the used parameters for quantitative data extraction in a seperate text file.
+This allows ultimate reproducability.

 ### Publish to pypi and conda